Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Method

+Therefore, m-OvR is more effective at increasing the Jacobian norm difference and, hence, the unknown class detection performance accordingly.

-The empirical observations given in Fig.~\ref{fig:comp_loss} indicate the effectiveness of m-OvR compared to the softmax cross entropy (SCE) loss in terms of Jacobian norm difference, discriminative quality of known class representations, and the unknown class detection performance based on the detector in Sec.~\ref{sec:model_score}.
+The empirical observations given in Fig.~\ref{fig:comp_loss} indicate the effectiveness of m-OvR compared to the SCE loss in terms of Jacobian norm difference, discriminative quality of known class representations, and the unknown class detection performance based on the detector in Sec.~\ref{sec:model_score}.